mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 Writing to stdout and stderr is supported by the "fmt" package.
 The `Println` method writes expression values to stdout.
-Each value is separated from the next by a single space.
+Each output value is separated from the next by a single space.
 A newline character is written after the last expression.
 For example: